 - Doctor Allison Mann (Diana Bang): a half Chinese, half Japanese lesbian geneticist attempting to discover the cause of the plague and, just as importantly, why Yorick was its sole survivor.
 Complicating matters, Mann secretly fears she’s responsible for the plague, believing it to be linked to her radical cloning experiments at the time of the outbreak.

-- Beth Deville (Juliana Canfield): Yorick’s girlfriend, who was in the Australian Outback during the plague outbreak and is initially presumed dead by Yorick.
+- Beth Deville (Juliana Canfield): Yorick’s girlfriend, who is initially presumed dead by Yorick.
 Once Yorick learns Beth is still alive, he becomes obsessed with finding her – often at the expense of pursuing his mission to save humanity from extinction.

 How will the Y: The Last Man TV show be different to the comics?